kuwatay/arduino_tinyosc/README.md

 ## Usage

-Create a file names "wifi_config.h" which include the following;
+Create a file named "wifi_config.h" which includes the following;

 1. const char ssid[] = "YOUR_SSID";
 1. const char pass[] = "YOUR_PASSWORD";